tombailey/dache/README.md

 Dache is able to survive crashes, node failure, etc by storing messages using a durability engine.

-When dache starts, it creates an in-memory cache so it can skip the durability engine and reduce latency for read options.
-However, set and delete operations still require interaction with the durability engine in order to support durability.
+When dache starts, it creates an in-memory cache based on the state of a durability engine.
+After that, read requests do not require interaction with a durability engine.
+However, set and delete operations still require interaction with a durability engine in order to recreate the in-memory cache in the event of failure.

-Note, if the durability engine is unavailable after dache has populated it's in-memory cache, read operations will succeed but set and delete operations will fail.
+Note, if the durability engine becomes unavailable after dache has populated it's in-memory cache, read operations will succeed but set and delete operations will fail.

 The following durability engines are supported: